portugueslab/hackathon2021/project_conclusions.md

 - In napari-split-dataset repo and on PyPI
 - Linting, pytest, Github Actions, deployment
 - Dealing with compatibility.
 The core of the problems seems to be h5py, which is used in split-dataset.

+## Stytra
+- Add an eye tracking method for free swimming fishes.
+- ToDo: update a more stable method